fennar01/lie-detector/README.md

 ## Usage
 - Launch the app and provide access to your webcam.
-- The system will display a live video feed with real-time face detection, sentiment analysis, blood perfusion analysis, and (soon) microexpression and behavioral cue analysis.
+- The system will display a live video feed with real-time face detection, sentiment analysis, blood perfusion analysis, and (soon) microexpression, behavioral cue, and probability scoring.
-- Additional features (lie probability, alerts, etc.) will be added soon.
+- Additional features (alerts, etc.) will be added soon.

 ## Contributing
 Contributions are welcome!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.